Accessible Pricing

 Breaking down our own perceived ‘paywall’ for buyers

 An accessible price would break down our own perceived figurative ‘paywall’ in a sense that our asking price would become less of an obstacle and is now a lower barrier to entry for those buyers.
-So instead of some of those buyers being unexcited, indifferent or put off, we’d now be capturing their excitement and interest to want to come through our door!
+So instead of those buyers being unexcited, indifferent or discouraged over our asking price, we’d now be capturing their excitement and interest to want to engage!

 Naturally, each and every buyer’s excitement and interest we capture only serves to strengthen the buyer engagement, and in turn, strengthens the interest, competition and demand for our home!